How CreditMatcher can help you

 By using CreditMatcher to find products you're more likely to be accepted for, you reduce the risk of your application being turned down, and help to protect your credit report and score.

 How does CreditMatcher find me credit products?

 Experian works with major high street banks and many other lending institutions in the UK.
-When you start your search, we use the information you provide us along with your credit information held by Experian and other credit reference agencies, such as Equifax and Call Credit, to calculate your eligibility against credit cards and personal loans.
+When you start your search, we use the information you provide to us along with your credit information held by Experian and other credit reference agencies, such as Equifax and Call Credit, to calculate your eligibility against credit cards and personal loans.

 Please note: the eligibility rating is not an indication of whether a product is suitable for your financial circumstances.
-If you require this advice, you should speak to a financial adviser, Citizens Advice Bureau or the Money Advice Service
+If you require this advice, you should speak to a financial adviser, Citizens Advice Bureau or the Money Advice Service.

 If you're already a customer of one of the providers, additional information they hold may be utilised to assess your eligibility and this may impact on the results shown.